Real-Big-Company/liminal/site/news/limbodex.md

   author_twitter_handle:
   open_graph_type: article
   no_index: false
+layout: layouts/news-single.liquid
+tags:
+  - blog
-author: TODO
+author: David Small
 thumbImg:
   image: /images/news/apple.png
-  image_alt: "Limbodex: New Wearable Translates Emojis in Real-Time"
+  image_alt: 'Limbodex: New Wearable Translates Emojis in Real-Time'
 featuredImg:
   image: /images/news/apple.png
-  image_alt: "Limbodex: New Wearable Translates Emojis in Real-Time"
+  image_alt: 'Limbodex: New Wearable Translates Emojis in Real-Time'
 draft: false
 ---
 RealBig Company's Liminal Interfaces Department has unveiled Limbodex, a breakthrough wearable that instantly translates emoji symbols into speech and text.

 The innovative device consists of a sensor-laden glove, integrated battery pack, and compact processor unit.
 As the user encounters emoji in their day-to-day life, Limbodex's AI software recognizes the symbols and translates them into audible words or written captions displayed on the screen.